ModeShape/quickstart/modeshape-clustering/README.md

 What is it?
 -----------

 This is a self-contained and deployable Maven 3 project that shows how to cluster 2 ModeShape repositories.
+This example contains 2 configuration files for a simple master/slave setup.
+However, in production, it's likely that a _Highly Available_ setup is desired.
+If that is the case, the only configuration difference from this quickstart is that HornetQ (or the chosen JMS solution) will need to be set up for high availability.

 System requirements
 -------------------